-Provide a copy of the At-a-Glance For the School: CTE -Quality Work-Based Learning OpportunitiesAt-a-Glance For Schools: CTE High-Quality Work-Based Learning Opportunities to parents/guardians (see Appendix E).
+Provide a copy of the At-a-Glance For Schools: CTE High-Quality Work-Based Learning Opportunities to parents/guardians (see Appendix E).

 Employer Partners

-Business and industry personnel serve a vital role as partners in HQWBL.
-This collaboration maximizes the opportunities and benefits of participation in HQWBL for students, parents/guardians, the school, and the community.
-The following activities for publicizing HQWBL to the business community may be effective:
+Business and industry personnel serve a vital role as partners in CTE HQWBL.
+This collaboration maximizes the opportunities and benefits of participation in CTE HQWBL for students, parents/guardians, the school, and the community.
+The following activities for publicizing CTE HQWBL to the business community may be effective: